Ryss-D/posts_reader/README.md

 The external packages used for the application are:

-Http -> To make easy http request and fetch data from the web.
+Http -> To make easy http request and fetch data from the web.\
-Path -> To make String based cross-platform path manipulation.
+Path -> To make String based cross-platform path manipulation.\
-Provider -> To make easier the state managemente solucion Sqflite -> To use lightwieigh sqlDB as local persistence solution
+Provider -> To make easier the state managemente solucion.\
+Sqflite -> To use lightwieigh sqlDB as local persistence solution.\

 With the following steps the project will be ready to go: